security-egg/securityegg/_posts/2021-05-01-cyber-defense-path.md

 categories: challenges
 ---

-One of the reasons I like TryHackMe so musch, and maybe the main reason, is the Learning Paths it offers.
+One of the reasons I like TryHackMe so much, and maybe the main reason, is the Learning Paths it offers.
 Right now, there are 5 learning paths with different number of rooms, each one.
 Cyber Defense is the one with the most rooms, 38, and it claims that 48 hours are needed to be completed.
 A lot of knowledge waits in there to be acquired so... lets start with the first part.